CakeDC/utils/readme.md

 You can configure the Importable behavior using these options:

  * delimiter		-	The delimiter for the values, default is ;
- * eclosure			-	The enclusure, default is "
+ * enclosure			-	The enclosure, default is "
  * hasHeader		-	Parse the header of the CSV file if it has one, default is true

 The main method of this behavior is